natenichols/constexpr-typeinfo-less/paper.md

 volatile: 6
 ```
 and ordering lowest-first after summing them.

+Any implementation-defined qualifiers get a score that is 2x the largest score
+in the table; for instance `__restrict` gets `12`.

 Therefore, for an unqualified type `T`, the order of all possible qualified
 types would be: